DisasterVQA: A Visual Question Answering Benchmark Dataset for Disaster Scenes: DisasterVQA Construction

 \begin{itemize} \item \textbf{Disaster-positive images:} Annotators selected only those images exhibiting high visual complexity and multi-object scenes clearly indicative of disaster events (e.g., floods, wildfires, earthquakes).
 Images with low visual signal or minimal reasoning value were discarded to ensure every positive sample posed a genuine interpretative challenge.

-\item \textbf{Hard-negative images:} To evaluate model resistance to false positives, we explicitly curated ``hard-negative" samples, which are non-disaster images that share visual textures or chaotic elements as disaster scenes (e.g., construction sites or fireworks). \end{itemize}
+\item \textbf{Hard-negative images:} To evaluate model resistance to false positives, we explicitly curated ``hard-negative" samples, which are non-disaster images that share visual textures or chaotic elements as disaster scenes (e.g., fireworks) The last row of Figure~\ref{fig:dataset-figure} shows more examples. \end{itemize}

-The final curated set comprises 1,605 disaster-positive images and 21 hard-negative images, which we use for the subsequent question-generation phase.
+This yields 1,605 disaster-positive and 21 hard-negative images for the subsequent question-generation phase.